facephi/sdk-mobile-documentation/flutter_versioned_docs/version-2.0.0/Selphi_Component.md

 **type:** *boolean*

-Indicates whether the images returned (in the images parameter that is activated with enableImages = true) in the completion event contain only the area of ​​the detected face, at a magnification given by CropPercent, or whether the entire image is returned.
+Indicates whether the images returned (in the images parameter that is activated with *logImages = true*) in the completion event contain only the area of ​​the detected face, at a magnification given by *CropPercent*, or whether the entire image is returned.

 ```